Fukushima nuclear accident cleanup: Proposed sarcophagus

 On 18 March 2011, Reuters reported that Hidehiko Nishiyama, Japan's nuclear agency spokesman when asked about burying the reactors in sand and concrete, said: "That solution is in the back of our minds, but we are focused on cooling the reactors down."
-Considered a last-ditch effort since it would not provide cooling, such a plan would require massive reinforcement under the floor, as for the Chernobyl Nuclear Power Plant sarcophagus.
+Considered a last-ditch effort since it would not provide cooling, such a plan would require massive reinforcement under the floor, as in the Chernobyl Nuclear Power Plant sarcophagus.

-Scrapping reactor Daiichi 1, 2, 3, 4
+Scrapping reactors Daiichi 1–4

 On 7 September 2011, TEPCO president Toshio Nishizawa said that the 4 damaged reactors will be scrapped.
 This announcement came at a session of the Fukushima Prefectural Assembly, which was investigating the accident at the plant.
 Whether the six other remaining reactors (Daiichi 5, 6, Daini 1, 2, 3, 4) should be abolished too would be decided based on the opinions of local municipalities.

-On 28 October 2011, the Japanese Atomic Energy Commission presented a timetable in a draft report, titled “how to scrap the Fukushima reactors”.
-Within 10 years, a start should be made with the retrieval of the melted fuel within the reactors.
-First, the containment vessels of reactors 1, 2 and 3 should be repaired, then all should be filled with water to prevent radiation releases.
-Decommissioning would take more than 30 years, because the pressure vessels of the reactor vessels are damaged also.
+On 28 October 2011, the Japanese Atomic Energy Commission presented a timetable in a draft report, titled "how to scrap the Fukushima reactors".
+It stated that within 10 years, a start should be made with the retrieval of the melted fuel within the reactors.
+First, the containment vessels of reactors 1, 2 and 3 should be repaired to prevent radiation releases, then all should be filled with water.
+Decommissioning would take more than 30 years, because the pressure vessels of the reactor vessels are damaged.
 After the accident at Three Mile Island in 1979, some 70 percent of the fuel rods had melted.
 There, the retrieval of the fuel was started in 1985, and completed in 1990.
 The work at Fukushima was expected to take significantly longer because of the far greater damage and the fact that 4 reactors would need to be decommissioned all at the same time.

-After discussions were started in August 2011, on 9 November, a panel of experts of Japan's Atomic Energy Commission completed a schedule for scrapping the damaged reactors.
+After discussions were started in August 2011, on 9 November 2011, a panel of experts of Japan's Atomic Energy Commission completed a schedule for scrapping the damaged reactors.
 The panel's conclusions were: